Inbibo/adonisfx_docs/docs/faq.md

 The AdnSimshape deformer allows to add muscle activation in two ways:

  - Providing a deform mesh together with an Adonis Muscle Patches file previously generated using the Learn Muscle Patches tool.
  - Plugging the activation values directly into the *ActivationList.Activation* attribute.
-These activation values can be computed from the rest mesh and the deform mesh using the AdnEdgeEvaluator tool.
+These activation values can be computed from the rest mesh and the deform mesh using the AdnEdgeEvaluator node (check [this section](maya/edge_evaluator.md)).

 For more information, check [how to add muscle activations](maya/simple_setup.md#3-adding-muscle-activations) to AdnSimshape.